TejuOye/CausalFast/guides/CausalTheory.md

 # Primer of Causal History and Theory
-### For data scientists with little or no knowledge about causal inference
+### For data scientists to more easily learn causal analysis
 ```diff
 Table of Contents: